 - To not violate Japanese laws and regulations.

 Sounds obvious, but I actually had a MEXT Scholar at my past university get arrested and lose his scholarship for shoplifting and for falsifying records of tutoring sessions he offered through the university to collect additional pay.

 - To not bring the MEXT Scholarship program into disrepute.

 The Japanese statement here actually goes further and says that you will do nothing to cause distrust in the acceptance of international students by Japanese universities.
-In the COVID-19 pandemic era, this could mean strictly following all quarantine, mask-wearing, and other rules.

 - To accept responsibility for any expenses incurred beyond those covered by the Scholarship awarded by MEXT.